lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 denotes the key of the excerpt.

-* Other tandem interpretations within \*\*kern contain information about meter signature, tempo, instrument etc
+* Other tandem interpretations within \*\*kern contain information about meter signature, tempo, instrument, etc.

 ## 3.3 Púas (spines)
-* A \*\*kern representation may be thought of as a rotation, 90-clockwise, of the musical score.
+A \*\*kern representation may be thought of as a rotation, 90-clockwise, of the musical score.

 * Thus the leftmost spine corresponds to the lowest voice.

 * Time runs down the page instead of left to right.

-* Additional spines could contain either fairly straightforward things, such as
-	* Vocal text ( \*\*text representation )
-	* Roman-numeral harmonic analysis ( \*\*harm representation )
-	* Relatively abstruse information such as cochlear coordinates ( \*\*cocho )
-	* Sensory dissonance ( \*\*diss )
-	* Acoustic spectral data ( \*\*spect ).
+Additional spines could contain either fairly straightforward things, such as Vocal text ( \*\*text representation ), Roman-numeral harmonic analysis ( \*\*harm representation ), relatively abstruse information such as cochlear coordinates ( \*\*cocho ), Sensory dissonance ( \*\*diss ), Acoustic spectral data ( \*\*spect ).

 * Some of these other representations can be generated as output by commands operating on a \*\*kern spine or set of spines.

-	* For example, the pcset command would automatically append to the chorale in example 1 a \*\*pcset spine that labeled each simultaneity by its Fortean set-class name, prime-form or interval vector.
+	* For example, the **pcset** command would automatically append to the chorale in example 1 a \*\*pcset spine that labeled each simultaneity by its Fortean set-class name, prime-form or interval vector.

-* The data for a \*\*harm spine, on the other hand, must be entered manually (until a dependable machine algorithm for harmonic analysis is developed).
+	* The data for a \*\*harm spine, on the other hand, must be entered manually (until an algorithm for this task is developed).

 ## 3.4 Duración
-* Each encoded note in example 1 has at least two parts, corresponding respectively to the note’s duration and pitch:
+Each encoded note in example 1 has at least two parts, corresponding respectively to the note’s duration and pitch:

-	* an integer, and one or more upper- or lower-case letters.
+* An integer, and one or more upper- or lower-case letters.

-* The integer represents duration via the reciprocal of the North-American note-value;
+The integer represents duration via the reciprocal of the North-American note-value;

 * For example, a quarter-note by “4” and a sixteenth-note by “16.”

 * A breve (length of two whole-notes) takes the special value 0.

 * Eighth-note triplets would each be allotted the integer 12—since they each span a third of a quarter-note, logically they are twelfth-notes.

 * A note participating in a septuplet in the time of a dotted quarter-note would receive the value 28 (one seventh of a quarter-note, or a 28th-note) augmented by a dot; a further subdivision of this note into three parts would yield a dotted 84th-note (!).

-* This convention may at first appear opaque, but manages succinctly and consistently to express almost all durations.
+This convention may at first appear opaque, but manages succinctly and consistently to express almost(\*) all durations.

+## 3.4.1 Duraciones complejas

 * Exceptions that spring to mind include the admittedly obscure odd subdivisions of a breve, such as whole-note triplets (three to a breve), and such Ferneyhoughian atrocities as “four in the time of three notes of a quintuplet,” which require the use of superfluous ties and/or dots.

-* It is important to note that each of the components of a note’s representation is optional: a file containing durations only could be compiled were one’s object to investigate solely the rhythmic character of a set of melodies.

 ## 3.5 Alturas, articulaciones, barras, pero no dinamicas.

 * The lower- or upper-case letters denote the pitch-class and octave of a note.
 * Chromatic alterations are of course also provided.
-* As are a large number of articulation markings.
+* As are a large number of Articulation markings, Ornaments, Editorialisms, Stem and Beam indicators.

-* Ornaments
-* Editorialisms
-* Stem and beam indicators.
+* Eech of the components of a note’s representation is optional: a file containing durations only, could be compiled

-* Rests are indicated by combining a reciprocal duration with the letter “r”;
+* Rests are indicated by combining a reciprocal duration with the letter “r”.

 * the frequent period characters are merely place markers, “null tokens” in a data record with activity in another spine.

 * Barlines appear as records with a leading equals sign;
-	* an elaborate system of visual correspondences distinguishes between various forms of double barlines and/or repeat signs.
+	* An elaborate system of visual correspondences distinguishes between various forms of double barlines and/or repeat signs.

-* Dynamics are conspicuously absent in \*\*kern, and indeed do not appear in any of the pre-defined representation schemes documented in the manual;
+* Dynamics are conspicuously absent in \*\*kern, and indeed do not appear in any of the pre-defined representation schemes documented in the manual.
 	* Should they be required for a specific task the researcher may invent his or her own scheme.

 ## 3.6 Codificación de piezas
-As may be surmised, thoroughly encoding a piece of music can be a fairly laborious process.
-Unless electronic editions of the works under investigation happen to be available, either commercially or in the public domain, this is likely to be the biggest impediment to a researcher’s making use of Humdrum.
+Thoroughly encoding a piece of music can be a fairly laborious process.

-While there are functions designed for capturing data from a MIDI controller (encode and record), it may often be simpler to enter \*\*kern data manually once one is familiar with the encoding format—especially when reduced information suffices for the task at hand.
+While there are functions designed for capturing data from a MIDI controller, it may often be simpler to enter \*\*kern data manually once one is familiar with the encoding format.

-But with more complex input such as found in, say, a late Romantic piano work, it will be some time before a computer can correctly parse the music into meaningful strands suitable for Humdrum spines—an inner part crossing between staves is apt to cause confusion even in music students, let alone in a segmentation program.
+But with more complex input such as found in, say, a late Romantic piano work, it will be some time before a computer can correctly parse the music into meaningful strands suitable for Humdrum spines

-* Automated translation of a standard MIDI file into a Humdrum format offers the same problems
-	* although the opposite conversion, from any one of several Humdrum formats to a standard MIDI file, is possible and indeed implemented in the tool kit.
+Automated translation of a standard MIDI file into a Humdrum format offers the same problems although the opposite conversion, from any one of several Humdrum formats to a standard MIDI file, is possible and indeed implemented in the tool kit.

 ## 3.7 Otras representaciones pre-definidas
 While here is not the place for a detailed examination of all the various pre-defined Humdrum formats, a couple more will serve as additional examples to
 \*\*kern.

 * The tablature representation for fretted instruments, \*\*fret, is particularly well developed,

 	* Can accommodate non-standard and non-Western instruments.

 	* The tuning of each string and the exact position of each fret are specified in tandem interpretations

-	* Detailed information is encoded in each data record about
-		* Wich strings are plucked,
-		* How they are plucked,
-		* And at which fret.
+	* Detailed information is encoded in each data record about, wich strings are plucked, how they are plucked, and at which fret.

 * The \*\*IPA scheme phonetically represents vocal texts via an ASCII alphabet, and includes stress and intonation information.

 	* The “formant” command can be used to generate a spine with the two strongest formant frequencies of each vowel encoded in the \*\*IPA representation.

-# 4. Humdrum Commands (Herramientas)
+# 4. Humdrum Commands

-## 4.1 Componentes Activos y Pasivos
+## 4.1 Componentes Activos
-The “active” component of Humdrum, as compared to the “passive” syntax and representation schemes, is the kit of tools for manipulating data files that conform to the Humdrum syntax.
+The “active” component of Humdrum is the kit of tools for manipulating data files that conform to the Humdrum syntax.

 Once the Toolkit is installed, commands are invoked via a standard UNIX terminal, and the bulk of a researcher’s work will probably rely on ordinary UNIX commands such as “grep” or “sort.”

 A modicum of familiarity with this operating system is required for the aspiring Humdrummer to embark on a research project, and the more at ease he or she is in a UNIX environment the sooner Humdrum will be mastered.

-There are roughly a dozen basic UNIX commands that a user should be able to negotiate, but no introduction to this basic knowledge within the current Humdrum documentation.^ (5)
+There are roughly a dozen basic UNIX commands that a user should be able to negotiate, but no introduction to this basic knowledge within the current Humdrum documentation.

 ## 4.2 Nombres y proposito de algunos comandos basicos
 A glance at the names of most Humdrum commands reveals very little about their purpose: only a small minority of them, such as “tran” (transpose), “reihe” (give variant row form), “iv” (determine interval vectors) and “freq” (return frequency in Hz), have any obvious musical significance.

 And, as noted in the reference manual, these tend to be the least useful commands, since they are so specialized.

 The nature of many of the basic commands taken individually is quite abstract.
-To give an idea of their scope in combination, as well as of the working environment of Humdrum, here follows a modest sample problem we might wish to answer.^(6)

 # 5. Sample Problem

 ## 5.1 Abordaje de la Sensible tonal en los Corales de Bach
 **In what proportion are leading-tones in Bach chorale melodies approached from beneath, and in what proportion from above?**

-If we are unaided by a
-computer, the question will pose no special problem as long as we restrict the number of chorales we wish to consider: for some purposes a few will suffice and the appropriate notes can easily be counted by hand.
+If we are unaided by a computer, the question will pose no special problem as long as we restrict the number of chorales we wish to consider: for some purposes a few will suffice and the appropriate notes can easily be counted by hand.
 But should we wish to consider a large number of chorales, our task will be considerably easier—and will provide more reliable answers—if we let the computer do the counting.

+Let us work through the steps involved, assuming the existence of a file containing encoded versions of several Bach chorales.

+## 5.2 extract
-Let us work through the steps involved, assuming the existence of a file containing encoded versions of several Bach chorales.^(7) First, we are interested only in the melody, which is in the soprano part, or the fourth spine of the file.
+First, we are interested only in the melody, which is in the soprano part, or the fourth spine of the file.

 For this we may use the Humdrum command “extract,” which selects certain data from a file.

 The full command would be

 ```
 extract -p 4 chorales > temp1
 ```

-where the “-p 4” indicates the fourth spine, and “temp1” is the name of the temporary file we are creating for the extracted spine.
+Where the “-p 4” indicates the fourth spine, and “temp1” is the name of the temporary file we are creating for the extracted spine.

-## 5.2 deg y \*\*deg, grados de la escala
+## 5.3 deg y \*\*deg, grados de la escala
 The original file represents notes by their pitch.
 We need scale-degree information instead, in order to locate leading-tones.

-The command “deg” will convert a file of \*\*kern data records into a file of \*\*deg records, where each note appears as a number from 1 to 7, representing its scale degree.
+The command “deg” will
+convert a file of \*\*kern data records into a file of \*\*deg records, where each note appears as a number from 1 to 7, representing its scale degree.
 The calculation is relative to the current key, as specified in key tandem interpretation records in the file.

 We also require contour information;
 happily the \*\*deg representation includes a direction indicator: the lower-case letter v signifies “lower than previous note” and the caret ^ signifies “higher than previous note.”
 The next step in our sample problem is thus:

 ```
 deg -x temp1 > temp2
 ```

+## 5.3b deg Output

-where the “-x” removes certain extraneous data.
+Where the “-x” removes certain extraneous data.
 The new file, temp2, will begin something like this:

 ```